The lodge consists of 10 suites, accommodating 20 adults (excluding children). Meals are served at the communal main lodge areas.

 No, Welgevonden is home to the Big 5 and should not be approached.

-No, but we offer in-room massages.
+No, but we offer in-room spa treatments

 No, we are in a Malaria-free area.
+This is the malaria risk map as released by the Department of Health:

 Daily game drives take place in the mornings at 5:00 or 6:00 and in the afternoon at 15:00 or 16h00 and lasts approximately 2,5 – 3 hours.
 This may change due to weather and seasonal conditions.
 Breakfast is at 9:00 (dependent on game drive arrival), lunch 13h00, dinner 19h30.
 Please be on time and considered towards other guests on the group game drives and by respecting the times above.